bnb-chain/greenfield-cmd/README.md

 ##### New Account

-Users can also use "account new" to init the account.
 The "account new" command can be used to create a new account for executing commands.
 However, please note that after creating the account, you need to transfer token to the address of this account before you can send transactions or use storage-related functions.
 ```
 // new account and generate keystore key.json